 RECOMMENDED FOR YOU: What is Japanese Jujutsu?
 Here’s What You Should Know

 Which Style Is Better For Self-Defense?

-From the point of view of a holistic martial art that focuses on mind, body, and spiritual development, Aikido is the better martial art.
+From the point of view of a non-violent, safer martial art that works, Aikido is the better martial art.

 Both Hapkido and Aikido will teach students good self-defense techniques, especially when you are unarmed and are facing an armed attacker.